 But what about the characters — are they real?
 Nope.
 Hannah is most definitely a fictional character, but she represents all the real people who are dealing with issues like hers on a daily basis.

-“While Hannah wasn’t specifically based on anyone, her character always felt very real.
-So it was a matter of interpreting those situations through her thoughts and feelings.”
+“While Hannah wasn’t specifically based on anyone, her character always felt very real,” Jay continued.
+“So it was a matter of interpreting those situations through her thoughts and feelings.”

-As for why Jay chose cassette tapes to tell Hannah’s story, that part just came to him randomly when he was on a tour of Las Vegas, which was guided by audio tapes.
+In fact, Jay explained exclusively to J-14 when the show first premiered that he had a female family member who attempted suicide at the same age Hannah Baker was.
+Years after, that’s how he came up with the concept for this story.
+As for why he chose cassette tapes to tell Hannah’s story, that part came to him randomly when he was on a tour of Las Vegas, which was guided by audio tapes.

+“The subject matter was inspired by a relative who attempted suicide when she was the same age as Hannah, a junior in high school,” the author told us.
 “The structure was inspired by an audio tour I took when I was about twenty years old.
-I’d started writing seriously by then, and I knew one day I would write a book with that simultaneous dual narration," Jay told us in an interview.
+I’d started writing seriously by then, and I knew one day I would write a book with that simultaneous dual narration.”

 “The only character based on an actual person is Clay.
-He’s very non-confrontational, even when confrontation is needed, which is something I’ve always struggled with.
-And while many of the situations were based on real things I either witnessed or experienced or that were shared with me as I was working on the book, the characters in those situations are completely made up.”
+He’s very non-confrontational, even when confrontation is needed, which is something I’ve always struggled with,” Jay continued.
+“And while many of the situations were based on real things I either witnessed or experienced or that were shared with me as I was working on the book, the characters in those situations are completely made up.”